nanovis/nano-oetzi/README.md

 [Waiting for KAUST repository to publish the data.]

 ## Visualization
-The visualization pipeline is awailable as a WebGPU implementation in a separate repository.
+The visualization pipeline is available as a WebGPU implementation in a separate repository.
 https://github.com/nanovis/nano-oetzi-webgpu